music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/03-cmnOrnamentsTrills/01-cmnOrnamentsTrillsSpecial.md

 For
 representation of the source, a single trill is sufficient:

-{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample188.xml" valid="true" version=page.version %}
+{% include mei example="cmnOrnaments/cmnOrnaments-sample188.xml" valid="true" %}
 To support analytical and aural rendering applications, however, each trill may be explicitly encoded, as the following example demonstrates:

-{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample189.xml" valid="true" version=page.version %}
+{% include mei example="cmnOrnaments/cmnOrnaments-sample189.xml" valid="true" %}
 However, when it is necessary to support multiple outputs, use of the {% include link elem="choice" %} element and appropriate sub-elements is recommended.
 In this case, the {% include link elem="orig" %} and {% include link elem="reg" %} elements can be used to represent the original source and a regularization provided by the editor, respectively:

-{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample190.xml" valid="true" version=page.version %}
+{% include mei example="cmnOrnaments/cmnOrnaments-sample190.xml" valid="true" %}
 Another situation that requires disambiguation of an ornament's name and its potential rendition is due to the fact that the symbols for trills and mordents have been often used